Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AYeah.

-Speaker AAnd the bottom was the Shanty crew.
+Speaker AAnd the bottom was the shanty crew.

 Speaker AI have to say that because it's their podcast, isn't it?